-8 Next steps
+9 Next steps

-- 8.1 This report has given the Panel an update on progress of the annual review of the Council's CTS scheme, with options to change the existing customer contribution rate and to introduce a fluctuating earnings rule. - 8.2 The recommendations from this Panel will be reported to Cabinet at their meeting on 18 July 2019.
-If Cabinet approve any changes that require consultation, it is anticipated that this consultation will occur over an eight week period between August and October. - 8.3 The Overview and Scrutiny Panel will scrutinise the consultation responses and proposals after the consultation has ended, at their meeting on 2 December 2019.
-The final proposals will then be recommended to Cabinet and Council at their meetings on 13 December 2019.
+- 9.1 This report has given the Panel an update on progress of the annual review of the Council's CTS scheme, with options to change the existing customer contribution rate and to introduce a fluctuating earnings rule. - 9.2 The recommendations from this Panel will be reported to Cabinet at their meeting on 18 September 2019.
+If Cabinet approve any changes that require consultation, it is anticipated that this consultation will occur over an eight week period between September and November. - 9.3 Ideally and subject to the timing of any consultation process and analysis of responses, the Overview and Scrutiny Panel will scrutinise the consultation responses and proposals after the consultation has ended, at their meeting on 2 December 2019.
+The final proposals would then be recommended to Cabinet and Council at their meetings on 13 December 2019. - 9.4 If this timescale is not achieved then the Overview and Scrutiny Panel will review the consultation responses and proposals at their meeting on 13 January 2020 with the recommended final proposals being considered by Cabinet and Council at their meetings on 20 February 2020 (within the statutory deadline of 28 February 2020).